-Ready-to-assemble furniture is generally referred as fragile when not assembled properly.
-Exterior surfaces can be easily damaged due low-quality materials.
+Ready-to-assemble furniture is generally referred to as fragile when not assembled properly.
+Exterior surfaces can be easily damaged due to low-quality materials.
 Although it’s cheaper, flat pack assembly is usually made from MDF, therefore lasting long is not its strongest of sides, although it’s not impossible.
 There is always the possibility that if handled without the necessary attention it can scratch or break, especially if it’s been dismantled and put together a number of times.

 Do you have a story about flatpacks lasting only for a while?
 Leave us a comment.

 3. Why FlatPack Assembly can be a Nightmare?